younss/cleaner_onedrive/README.md

 export CLIENT_SECRET="YOUR_CLIENT_SECRET"
 ```

-Alternatively, you can create a .env file in the root directory of your project with the following content (alue):
+Alternatively, you can create a .env file in the root directory of your project with the following content (value):

 ```env
 CLIENT_ID=YOUR_CLIENT_ID